split(1p) - phpMan

 Use suffix_length letters to form the suffix portion of the

 filenames of the split file.
-If -a is not specified, the default
+If -a is not specified, the

-the suffix_length option-argument would create a filename
+operand and the suffix_length option-argument would create a

 -b n Split a file into pieces n bytes in size.